TomasBoda/agent-lang/thesis.md

 Each agent property has a strictly inline value defined by an expression.
 The language does not allow for code blocks with multi-statement definitions, except for the agent body.

 Since AgentLang is an interpreted language, the program is evaluated in an incremental manner, agent by agent, property by property.
-Although this would imply that a property cannot be accessed unless defined earlier, it is not so, since the interpreter has a built-in topological property sorting mechanism, which determines the order in which properties are evaluated during run-time.
+Although this would imply that a property cannot be accessed unless defined earlier, it is not so, since the interpreter has a built-in topological property sorting mechanism, which determines the order in which properties are evaluated during runtime.
 However, more about this concept will be discussed in later sections.
 The output of the interpreter is an array of agents and the current values of their properties.
 This gives the developer the flexibility to analyse and use the output in any way they need.

 Apart from the source code, the AgentLang interpreter takes four additional configuration parameters, which are `steps`, `delay`, `width` and `height`.
 The `steps` parameter sets the number of steps the simulation should run.
 A step refers to a single evaluation of the program.
 The `delay` parameter determines how often the interpreter should emit the output, more specifically, how long it should wait (in milliseconds) before evaluating the next step of the simulation.
 The `width` and `height` parameters are important for the interpreter to initialize the built-in `width()` and `height()` functions used in the simulation's visualisation.
 For instance, a configuration with `steps = 100` and `delay = 10` means that the simulation will emit 100 uniformly distributed program evaluations in the matter of 1000 milliseconds.